 1. Kick off by navigating to Post Categories.

 Here, you can add a new category.
 Give it all of the values you desire and then Publish it.

 You can also create a new category right in the post or product editor – on the right hand side, in the same field that you set categories, there will be a “+Add New Category” link.

 3. Now navigate to the Administrator Menu Page.
 By default, the “Pages” accordion tab is open.
 We’re adding a Category, so find the accordion tab labeled Category.

-5. Almost ready to save the changes.
-You can expand the new entry on your menu by clicking the arrow on the right in order to change the Navigation Label, set the Title Attribute, Delete the item, or reposition the item
+5. You’re almost ready to save the changes.
+You can expand the new entry on your menu by clicking the arrow on the right in order to change the Navigation Label, set the Title Attribute, Delete the item, or reposition the item.

 Inset menu items become “sub-menu” items on the front end.
 In the shot above, hovering over “About” in the main nav would result in a vertically oriented popup menu, containing Bio, Press, OTHER/ELSE, and Blog.

 There’s one big limitation with a Category-based navigation structure: WordPress Core does not come with an “auto add new child categories” function.
 So – if you were thinking ahead on how you were going to make a category for, say, the suite of treadmills that you sell, and make subcategories for a new brand every time you added a wholesaler, you can’t.
 Without the solution: Add Descendants As Submenu Items.
 (You can pull up the plugin right in your WP by searching those 5 words.)